 The Province’s policy approach to working in partnership with Indigenous people includes efforts to support and increase Indigenous management and control over programs and services.

 The Province supports Indigenous entrepreneurs through programs, training and funding that help businesses to thrive and compete in B.C.’s economic climate.
 Strong Indigenous businesses contribute to a strong B.C. economy.

-- Aboriginal Small Business Resources Handout - A one-stop reference for Indigenous entrepreneurs on how to access the range of services and supports available to Indigenous small-business owners.
+- Indigenous Small Business Resources Handout - A one-stop reference for Indigenous entrepreneurs on how to access the range of services and supports available to Indigenous small-business owners.

 Business advisory centres in Cranbrook, Fort St. John and Prince George help Indigenous entrepreneurs with business startup or expansion, partnerships, and planning.

 - Aboriginal Business and Entrepreneurship Skills Training (BEST) program